digital-land/link-check/README.md

-## Checking the links on the digital-land site
+# Checking the links on the digital-land site

 The validity of links on the site can be checked using the [w3c link checker](https://metacpan.org/dist/W3C-LinkChecker).

-# Usage
+## Usage

+### Easy way

+list of paths to ignore can be found in `ignore.cfg`.
+Useful to stop the crawler going into all of the entity pages.

+There are some variables at the top of the run script that can be tweaked.

+`./run.sh`

+### Hard way

 `-D` specifies recursion depth